Jul 22, 2019

 Walden’s Minnesota state-approved* teacher preparation program with a Master of Arts in Teaching (MAT) option is designed to prepare candidates to become P–12 classroom teachers with the knowledge, skills, and dispositions of exemplary educators who work in diverse settings.
 The Richard W. Riley College of Education and Leadership is committed to individuals who seek to become skilled classroom teachers and to providing them developmentally appropriate, student-centered learning experiences that build their students’ knowledge and skills.

-* Note to all Pennsylvania residents: Walden University’s teacher preparation program is approved by the Minnesota Board of Teaching as leading to licensure.
+* Note to all Pennsylvania residents: Walden University’s teacher preparation program is approved by the Minnesota Professional Educator Licensing and Standards Board as leading to licensure.
 Because this program is not reviewed by the Pennsylvania Department of Education, candidates are instructed to apply for Pennsylvania certification as out-of-state graduates of a teacher preparation program.

 * Note to all Washington residents: Eligibility for initial educator certification in Washington is based on completion of a state-approved educator preparation program.
 This program is approved in Minnesota and is authorized for field placements in Washington by the Professional Educators Standards Board.
 Even though you may be residing in Washington while in this program, your application for educator certification in Washington will be processed as an out-of-state application.
 Go to http://pathway.pesb.wa.gov/outofstate for more information.
 Teachers are advised to contact their individual school districts as to whether this program may qualify for teacher advancement.